 Contemplate for a moment what you focused on this morning.

-Were you thinking about how tired you feel or wondering if traffic will be heavy on the drive to work, or maybe you were dreading the weather or your doctor’s appointment?
+Were you thinking about how tired you felt or wondering what terrible news would be on tv about the Covid-19 Pandemic, or maybe you were dreading the weather or your doctor’s appointment?